lopestom/twrp_device_infinix_X676C/README.md

 ### Status

-The tester only install `vendor_boot-X676C-20230719.img` file to know if working.
+The tester only install `vendor_boot-X676C-20230718.img` file to know if working.
 <details><summary>History - Click to open</summary>
 <p>
 Some tests was made:

-### Second img Test
+### Third img Test

 * Initial DT: 2023-07-18
    Compiled img file 2023-07-18 and tested in 2023-07-19